Sponsor: Office of Academic Affairs

 Catalog course listing information is to be stated verbatim in learning contracts designed for respective courses with the same title however, faculty may customize their specific offering as they see fit so long as their course aligns with the learning outcomes of that study’s title.
 See Learning Contract Policy.

-Proposing New Courses For Listing In The College Catalog Or Revisions To Courses In The Catalog
+Proposing New Courses For Listing In The University Catalog Or Revisions To Courses In The Catalog

 The main work of reviewing a new course proposal happens within the responsible academic unit, and schools and departments shall establish procedures for review of proposed courses or substantive course revisions.